 “Nah…” the guy shrugged, “well maybe.
 But no worries, man.
 I don’t blame you.
 These people aren’t who I’d want to drink with either,” he gestured towards the controllers, who were beginning to stand.

 The controller in the front stood and the units fell quiet.
-It seemed everyone knew better than to talk when one of the guards were speaking; the offender might end up being tossed off the cliff.
+Everyone knew better than to talk when one of the guards were speaking; the offender might end up tossed off the cliff.

-“Okay, so today we’re going to go digging,” he paused, “no cheers?
-Come on guys, I know you’ve all wanted to dig through a mountain before…”
+“Okay, so today we’re going digging,” he paused, “no cheers?
+Come on guys, I know you’ve all been wanting to dig through a mountain…”

 No one was sure whether they were supposed to stay quiet or fake a laugh.

-The lead controller continued, “Well then, if y’all are going to stay quiet then we might as well get to work.”
+The lead controller continued, “Well then if y’all are going to stay quiet then let’s get to work.”

 The conglomerate of workers spent the next eight hours blowing holes in the cliff and clearing out the debris.
 A few workers passed out due to overexertion and were brought back to recover in the materials cart.
-The really unlucky ones who were assigned to less forgiving overseers were just left in the debris.
-Still unsure what they were looking for, the diggers were relieved when the controllers signaled for the end of the day.
+The unlucky ones that were assigned to less forgiving overseers were simply forgotten in the debris.
+Eventually, the controllers signaled an end to the day.
+The diggers were relieved as they were still unsure what exactly they were looking for.

 On the way back to Ikalga, Jochro found a small niche on one of the wagons and was able to rest his weary legs.
-He thought about one day getting out of the slave trade, making a living elsewhere, although he had no idea what was out there beyond physical labor.
+He thought about one day getting out of the slave trade and making a living elsewhere.
+Although, he had no idea what was out there beyond physical labor.
 Head down and lost in thought, Jochro felt the presence of another arrive.
-He surprised himself when he felt the slightest bit of excitement at the prospect of speaking with the other worker from the rocks earlier.
+He found the corners of his lips curling up and felt a slight rush of adrenaline at the prospect of speaking with the other worker from the rocks earlier.
 That hope was quickly crushed when Jochro saw the figure approaching was Rex, one of the more irksome gentlemen in a sea full of unpleasant people.

 Jochro hopped down from the wagon and offered the seat to him, looking to avoid conflict.
-Rex bumped him on the way by, but that was infinitely better than the alternative.
+Rex bumped him on the way by.
+Not ideal but that was infinitely better than the alternative.
 Jochro went to the other side of the wagon and continued walking.
 He didn’t even have time to slip back into his thoughts before he smelt smoke.
-On top of the wagon he was just sitting on was a small flame, flickering over the materials.
-The cart was made of wood and from the smell of it, Jochro guessed it might contain leftover explosives as well.
-However, no one else had noticed so, puzzled, Jochro shouted for everyone to clear out.
+A small flame had blossomed on the wagon where he had been sitting, flickering over the materials.
+The wooden cart smelled of leftover explosives.
+A flammable wagon and materials to explode.
+Great.
+Yet, no one else had noticed so, puzzled, Jochro shouted for everyone to clear out.
 Then while running from the wagon, he felt the heat build and combust, knocking him to the ground.

-Jochro soon regained consciousness with pieces of flaming wood and fallen workers strewn around him.
-He noted severed limbs from individuals he imagined did not have time to evacuate the area, despite his warning.
-Controllers and other workers from outside of the blast zone rushed to what was formerly the cart.
+Jochro soon regained consciousness with pieces of flaming wood and severed limbs strewn around him.
+He noted individuals he imagined did not have time to evacuate the area, despite his warning.
+Controllers and other workers from outside of the blast zone rushed to the cart remains.
 Fellow workers ran to help the injured, while controllers pulled out what equipment they could salvage.
 A sharp pain in Jochro’s chest brought his attention back to himself.
-He looked down and noticed some sort of shrapnel had lodged itself in his chest.
-He quickly pulled the piece of wood from his chest and stumbled onto his feet.
-Surely, he could help someone… Jochro made it three steps before collapsing onto a body, or chunk of wagon – he wasn’t sure due to his discombobulation from the blast.
+He looked down and noticed some sort of shrapnel had lodged itself inst.
+He pulled the piece of wood from his chest and stumbled onto his feet.
+Surely, he could help someone… Jochro made it three steps before collapsing onto a body, or chunk of wagon – he wasn’t sure which.
+He was beyond discombobulated from the blast.
 He soon passed out.

-When Jochro regained consciousness for the second time in the past hour, he woke in a cage with two men arguing nearby; he recognized the worker from the rocks.
+When Jochro regained consciousness for the second time in the past hour, he woke in a cage with two men arguing nearby.
+He recognized one of them as the worker from the rocks.

 “If it wasn’t for him you would have had double the casualties!” spoke the worker in Jochro’s defense.

-“How did he know though?
+“How did he know, though?
 No one else was ready for it.
-You know what, why am I even arguing with you?” said a controller who then turned on his heel and stomped away.
+You know what, why am I even arguing with you?” said the controller who then turned on his heel and stomped away.

 His new friend, having seen he was more alert, bent down and smiled, “I’m Patterson by the way.”

 Over a year later, Jochro was sitting in the chair of the infirmary.
 He had skipped out on work that day to stay by Patterson’s side.
-He thought back to when Patterson had saved him from the burning wagon and the subsequent attempts to convict him of the explosion.
-Jochro stood up promising, “I’ll return the favor,” as he eyed his now broken friend.
+He thought back to when Patterson had saved him from the burning wagon.
+Not to mention defending him from later attempts at blaming him for the explosion.
+Jochro stood up and promised to return the favor, as he eyed his now broken friend.
 When healthy, Patterson was strong as an ox.
 Today, Jochro had trouble recognizing him.
-His face was gaunt with the lack of nutrition he was getting.
-The passion for life that Jochro had seen in his friend’s face for the past year had dwindled down to a tiny spark.
+His face was gaunt from a lack of nutrition.
+The passion for life that Jochro had seen on his friend’s face for the past year had dwindled down to a tiny spark.
 It was still there, somewhere, but there wasn’t much Jochro could do.
 He couldn’t fix his friend’s back.
 He wasn’t able to walk for Patterson or meet with Patterson’s girlfriend, Susa, for him.
 Jochro sat back down.
-He cursed the controller and he cursed King Rayon.
-He cursed everything he knew that had even indirectly led to his friends injury.
+He cursed the controller and he cursed the King.
+He cursed everything he knew that had even indirectly led to his friend’s injury.

 Jochro heard Patterson stir.
-With an almost unnoticeable twist of Patterson’s neck in his direction, Jochro once again returned to his best friend’s side.
+With an almost imperceptible twist of Patterson’s neck, Jochro once again returned to his best friend’s side.

 “Rest, rest.
 Don’t strain yourself, Pat.
 I’m here.
 I won’t be going anywhere until tomorrow, and even then… I’ll be right back.
 Someone’s gotta help you so you don’t tear your own head off.”

 Jochro kept his promise.
-He was by Patterson’s bedside every night, rolling his eyes as he joked about getting the bedpan or telling him how this would finally be the time he snuck Susa in.
+He was by Patterson’s bedside every night, joking about getting the bedpan or telling him how he would sneak Susa in.
 He kept the promise until nine months later when Patterson no longer needed him.